-The employee benefits expense in the consolidated statement of comprehensive income includes \$345,901 (2019: \$1,021,424) relating to equity-settled share-based payment transactions.
-The respective expense for the Company is \$136,758 (2019: \$379,802).
+The employee benefits expense in the consolidated statement of comprehensive income includes \$590,730 (2020: \$345,901) relating to equity-settled share-based payment transactions.
+The respective expense for the Company is \$224,490 (2020: \$136,758).

 The Company is a wholly owned subsidiary of SGL.
-Eligible employees of the Company have the right to participate in the Suncorp Group Limited share plans.
-Shares offered in these share plans are granted by SGL over its own shares to employees of SGL subsidiaries.
+Eligible employees of the Company have the right to participate in the SGL's share plans.
+Shares, share rights and performance rights are offered in these share plans and are granted by SGL to employees of SGL.

-SGL operates a number of employee equity plans.
-Shares required for the equity plans are acquired by a special purpose trustee and/or custodial companies in ordinary trading on the Australian Securities Exchange (ASX).
+Shares required for the equity plans are acquired by a special purpose trustee (on the ASX).
 Shares can only be granted or issued under the plans if the number to be granted or issued will not exceed 5% of SGL's total shares on issue when aggregated with the number of shares granted or issued during the previous five years for all share plans operated by SGL.